"An intelligent heart acquires knowledge, and the ear of the wise seeks knowledge."

 Balanced and Inclusive Approach

-Our RE curriculum dedicates two-thirds of study time to Christian teachings whilst ensuring comprehensive coverage of other major world faiths.
+Our RE curriculum dedicates a significant amount of time to Christian teachings whilst ensuring comprehensive coverage of other religious and non-religious worldviews.
 This reflects our Christian foundation while preparing students to live and work in our diverse society.

 Students explore challenging questions about belief, meaning, and values through respectful dialogue and critical thinking.
 Our approach encourages independent thought whilst fostering understanding of how faith shapes individual and community life.